Boba Shop Case Study: Pearl Lemon Boba

 During the shop set-up, dealing with suppliers and acquiring necessary equipment proved to be the most significant challenge.
 We encountered issues such as the need to return and reorder large equipment, leading to delays and temporary reliance on local sources for certain items, like ice.

-One supplier, in particular, created difficulties in terms of support and ordering whenever equipment exchanges or servicing were required.
+One supplier, in particular, created difficulties regarding support and ordering whenever equipment exchanges or servicing were required.
 Their lack of responsiveness caused disruptions and frustrations.

 Another supplier initially appeared successful and offered competitive prices, but after placing two orders, they unexpectedly went out of business.
 This forced us to completely revamp our ordering process, resulting in higher expenses as we struggled to find another supplier offering the same affordability.
 The mysterious nature of their pricing left us uncertain about their business practices, but it significantly increased the cost of our purchases by 1.5-2.5 times.